scienceai/mesh-tree/README.md

 ###### `getAllDescUIs(opts)`

-Returns array of all descriptor record UIs
+Returns array of all descriptor record UIs.
+Four types of descriptor records exist: `TopicalDescriptor`, `GeographicalDescriptor`, `PublicationType`, `CheckTag`.
+By default, only `TopicalDescriptor` and `GeographicalDescriptor` are included.

 `opts`:
   - `format`: `rdf` or `mesh` for output format
+  - `classes`: array of descriptor record types to include (default `['TopicalDescriptor', 'GeographicalDescriptor']`)

 ###### `getAllSCRChemicalUIs(opts)`